RevealBi/Documentation/en/datasources/what-is-data-source.md

 does not require users to have direct access to these sources in their computers or their network.

-The screenshot below displays a number of different data sources one user has connected to in their application.
+The screenshot below displays a number of different data sources the user John Williams has connected to in his application.

 ![Sample data sources](images/sample-data-sources-screen.png)